verdigris/splat/doc/splat.rst

 A :py:class:`splat.interpol.Polynomial` object represents a polynomial function with a series of coefficients.
 It can be calculated by reducing a matrix containing some coordinates using :py:class:`splat.interpol.PolyMatrix`.
-It is usually preferred to use a :py:class:`splat.interpol.Spline` object to create a long function composed of a list of different polynomials between each pair of points.
+It is usually preferred to use :py:func:`splat.interpol.spline` to create a long function composed of a list of different polynomials between each pair of points.
 It is easier to control the interpolation of a spline containing many low-degree polynomials than a single high degree polynomial.